The Reader's Digest Version of a Very Long Story

 all distinctly beautiful in their design, craftsmanship and colors.
 An

-instant heirloom, as were, linking together 3,000 years of history with
+instant heirloom, as it were, linking together 3,000 years of history with

 the hottest trend in contemporary fashion.